2017–18 Euro Hockey Tour

 The 2017–18 Euro Hockey Tour was the 22nd season of Euro Hockey Tour.
 It started in November 2017 and lasted until April 2018.
 It consisted of Karjala Tournament, Channel One Cup, Carlson Hockey Games and Sweden Hockey Games.

+According to the Swedish Ice Hockey Association, the EHT was not officially held in the 2017–18 season as the countries did not play the same number of games and did not play the same number of times against each other.